ausdjt/H2AZ_EMT_AzureBatch/snakemake/README.md

 ### Resource Tagging ###

 Tags can be applied to Azure resources to logically organize them by categories.
 Each tag consists of a name and a value.
-For example, you can apply the name "HPC Usage" and the value "OpenFOAM" to all the resources used in the OpenFOAM sample.
+For example, you can apply the name "HPC Usage" and the value "Snakemake" to all the resources used in the Snakemake sample.
 Without this tag there can be difficulty identifying what a resource is used for.
 Names and values can be defined that make the most sense for organizing your subscription.

 After you apply tags, you can retrieve all the resources in your subscription with that tag name and value.
 Tags enable you to retrieve related resources that reside in different resource groups.
 This approach is helpful when you need to organize resources for billing or management.